 Plan NHC, the county’s Comprehensive Plan, encourages mixed-use development patterns in the unincorporated areas of the county outside of city limits.

-Mixed-use zoning districts permit the development of residential structures/uses and non-residential structures/uses (typically commercial) in the same zone district.
+Mixed-use zone districts permit the development of residential structures/uses and non-residential structures/uses (typically commercial) in the same zone district.
 This is different from the way zoning has traditionally worked since the 1920s, where residential uses are separated from all other uses.
-Mixed-use development is closer to the way many communities developed historically where both necessity and preference kept people closer to the places they work and shop.
+Mixed-use development is closer to the way many communities developed historically where both necessity and preference kept people closer to the places they worked and shopped.

 The UDO will include a range of mixed-use zone districts that will permit both residential and commercial development in the same district and even in the same building.
 The regulations in these districts will address both the mix of uses and the layout of the buildings in a way that enables compact and walkable development at the different levels of intensity identified by Plan NHC.
 For example, this may consist of a district that allows single-family detached homes and row homes on relatively small lots, along with neighborhood commercial uses, such as a grocery store, bank, restaurants and coffee shops, and personal services such as a barber, pet groomer, or real estate office.
 Civic uses, such as schools and places of worship, may also be permitted in such a district, along with public spaces designed to create a sense of community.